mavel101/PowerGrid/info_mv.md

 ## Compile Python wrapper

 Python wrapper depends on Pybind11.
-Pybind11 is added as a submodule and can be installed with cd pybind11 mkdir build cd build cmake .. make sudo make install
+Pybind11 is added as a submodule, which has to be pulled with git submodule update --init.
+There is no need to install Pybind11.

 For installing the wrapper use the script pip_install.sh.
 It has 3 different options for compiling, that can be passed as an argument: